(Originally posted on Digby’s Hullabaloo on July 18, 2020)

 A Little Romance – Warner Archives

-This 1979 comedy-drama from George Roy Hill (with a screenplay adapted from a Patrick Cauvin novel by Allan Burns) is best described as a puppy-love Before Sunset.
+This 1979 comedy-drama from George Roy Hill (with a screenplay adapted from a Patrick Cauvin novel by Allan Burns) is a genuine charmer.

 A 13-year-old movie-obsessed French boy with an above-average IQ (Thelonious Bernard) Meets Cute with a 13-year-old American girl with an above-average IQ (Diane Lane) on a movie set in Paris.
 They encounter a grandfatherly rapscallion (a hammy Laurence Olivier) who convinces them that the only way to affirm their love is to kiss under the Bridge of Sighs at sunset.
 The trio hit the road to Venice-with authorities in pursuit (alerted by the kids’ concerned parents).

-This is a wonderful film; warm, funny, and endearing.
-Full of great little touches, like in the opening scene where Bernard is watching an American western dubbed in French.
+The director throws in some winks at the audience; e.g. in the opening scene, Bernard is watching an American western dubbed in French.
 The film is Butch Cassidy and the Sundance Kid.
-In a later scene, he and Lane happen into a theater showing The Sting (obvious in-jokes for movie buffs, as both of those films were directed by Hill!).
-Also, in the opening scene Bernard snatches the poster for Butch Cassidy and the Sundance Kid on his way out and gets chased down the street by the theater manager…an homage to the opening scene in Francois Truffaut’s The 400 Blows.
+In a later scene, he and Lane happen into a theater showing The Sting (both of those films were directed by Hill!).
+Also, in the opening scene Bernard snatches the poster for Butch Cassidy and the Sundance Kid and gets chased down the street by the theater manager…an homage to the opening scene in Francois Truffaut’s The 400 Blows.

-Warner Archives’ Blu-ray is bare bones (only one extra feature, “Remembering Romance with Diane Lane” which I have not got around to watching yet) but the transfer looks to have been taken from the best elements available (if not actually “restored”).
+Warner Archives’ Blu-ray is bare bones (only one extra feature, “Remembering Romance with Diane Lane”) but the transfer looks to have been taken from the best elements available (if not actually “restored”).
 The audio is presented in the original 2.0 mono, but with DTS-HD Master Audio enhancement.